 Relevant student organizations.
 On-campus student organizations — like the Pre-Professional Health Club — connect students like you who are also interested in becoming optometrists.
 These extracurriculars are an excellent way to learn from guest speakers, engage in volunteer work and tour graduate programs in the region.

-- Foundations of Biology I
+- Biology Club

 Learn more about pre-optometry in the UWEC course catalog.

-A few majors that would best support a career in optometry include:
+Programs that would best support a career in optometry include: